 Once you develop farming skills, what’s the most important step in establishing a successful market garden?
 Finding the right site to grow vegetables!
-While there is no such thing as the “perfect” kind of farmland – there are some key factors to consider before choosing farmland, and they all relate to what you’re planning to grow; your scale (how big do you want your farm to be?); and preferred customer base.
+While there is no such thing as the “perfect” kind of farmland – there are some key factors to consider before choosing farmland, and they all relate to what you’re planning to grow, your scale (how big do you want your farm to be?), and preferred customer base.

 If you don’t think carefully, it’s easy to get swayed into making decisions that may not be quite right.
-For example, loving a site with a beautiful landscape isn’t going to be ideal if you’re 5 hours away from the only potential market.
+For example, loving a site with a beautiful landscape isn’t going to be ideal if you’re five hours away from the only potential market.
 Similarly, farmland that may be near a potential market, but isn’t optimal for vegetable production isn’t going to work either.
 Trust us, you’ll want to avoid these common mistakes as they can have very detrimental impacts for beginning farmers, not to mention cause unnecessary debt!

 So what should you keep in mind?
 Besides the basic factors of whether you may have existing access to land through family or friends, take your time in exploring a number of sites and evaluate the following elements before choosing farmland:

-Understanding Soil Fertility Before Choosing Farmland
+Understanding Soil Fertility before Choosing Farmland

 Soil fertility is the basis of organic production.
 The quality of your soil will largely determine the quality of your crops.
-Your ideal soil would be loose, have good drainage and substantial quantities of organic matter.
+Your ideal soil would be loose, have good drainage, and substantial quantities of organic matter.
 It’s critical to do a soil test before purchasing or leasing/renting farmland, as you’ll want to know what you’re working with and what approach you should take when nourishing your soil beds.
-If you only have short-term commitments to a plot of land (i.e. if you’re renting or only have a short-term lease or other arrangement), you’ll want to find land that already has existing healthy soil so you won’t have to worry about the time required to build up its quality.
+If you only have short-term commitments to a plot of land (i.e. if you’re renting or only have a short-term lease or other arrangements), you’ll want to find land that already has existing healthy soil so you won’t have to worry about the time required to build up its quality.

 Knowing the Climate Zone